The gravitational eikonal: from particle, string and brane collisions to black-hole encounters: The 2--body eikonal at 3PM

 which coincides with the part proportional to $\log q^2$ of Eq.
 (8) of~\cite{Bern:2019nnu}, with the addition of the two terms coming from radiation reaction.
 Once the parameters $f_n$, and so the potential $V(r)$~\eqref{HH1}, are determined, one can use this information in~\eqref{HH4} to find an ``improved'' deflection angle that resums a class of higher order corrections.
 A detailed analysis discussing also this approach is found in~\cite{Gold:2012tk,Damour:2014afa,Hopper:2022rwo,Khalil:2022ylj,Damour:2022ybd} showing excellent agreement with data from numerical relativity.
 The idea of resumming is at the basis of the EOB approach~\cite{Buonanno:1998gg,Buonanno:2000ef} that can be used to find accurate waveforms for bound systems by using an analytic approach.

-A particularly simple case is the one in which the potential contains only $f_1$ and $f_2$.
+A particularly simple case is the one in which the potential contains only $f_1$ and $f_2$, which effectively reduces the calculations to the textbook Coulomb/Newton case.
 In this case the deflection angle can be computed exactly as a function of $G, J$ and $\sigma$.
 To show this it is convenient to introduce the two dimensionless quantities:

 Then Eq. \eqref{HH4} becomes

 where

 and $r_\ast$ is the positive root of the equation: